winchestercyclingcharter/winchestercyclingcharter.github.io/ind-thanks.md

 ### What happens next?

-You will shortly receive an email to confirm your support.
-After you confirm, we'll add your name to the list of [supporters](/supporters) on this website
+You will shortly receive an email asking to confirm your support by clicking a link.
+Please **check your spam or junk folder** if you don't see an email.

+After you click to confirm, we'll add your name to the list of [supporters](/supporters) on this website

 ### Please help us spread the word